jeroen92/ftop/README.md

 ftop is a filesystem monitoring tool for FreeBSD, tracing read and write calls to the Virtual File System.
 It's main feature is to trace I/O by filename.

 ### Usage
-Launch ftop with --help for all available flags and arguments.
+Make sure the DTrace kernel module is loaded.
+Use `kldload dtraceall` if it's not.
+For more information, launch ftop with *--help* to see all available flags and arguments.

 ### Issues
 **Ftop isn't showing me any I/O activity, while there is certainly some I/O going on**